 - Your app can know when the user is not looking in the direction of an important object, which can lead your app to give visual and audio cues to turn towards that object.

-Most apps should use a cursor (or other auditory/visual indication) to give the user confidence in what they're about to interact with.
-You typically position this cursor in the world where their gaze ray first interacts an object, which may be a hologram or a real-world surface.
+For head gaze, most apps should use a cursor (or other auditory/visual indication) to give the user confidence in what they're about to interact with.
+You typically position this cursor in the world where their head gaze ray first intersects an object, which may be a hologram or a real-world surface.

 An example visual cursor to show gaze